Create retail deployable packages

 This topic applies to Dynamics 365 for Retail and Dynamics 365 for Finance and Operations.

-This topic explains how to package customizations for the following artifacts.
+This topic explains how to package customizations for extensions of the following Retail components and deploy the package to your environment by using Microsoft Dynamics Lifecycle Services (LCS):

 - Commerce runtime (CRT)

 - Retail proxy